FilipKam/aws-script-start-stop-services/README.md

 - Verify that all resources are created
 - Resources will be now automatically started and stopped according to schedule specified in EventBridge Schedule

+## USAGE

+### STEP FUNCTIONS

+- step_functions.yaml contains Step Functions definition
+- it is used to control start and stop of resources according to schedule specified in EventBridge Schedule
+- Schedule can be changed using cron expression which is specified in the infra.yaml file as a parameter

-## MANUAL USAGE OF MANAGE SERVICES LAMBDA FUNCTION
+### MANUAL USAGE OF MANAGE SERVICES LAMBDA FUNCTION

 - Create lambda function manually or deploy whole solution with CloudFormation (description above)
 - Lambda must have permissions to start, stop, list and describe (check IAM role described in lambda_functions.yaml):